travis-ci/docs-travis-ci-com/user/deployment/surge.md

 - A) generate it during the "test" step.
 A failed script will give a failed travis run
 - B) generate it at the "before_deploy" step.
 A failed script will still give a successful travis run

-If you use A) you must ask Travis to keep the generated files instead of resetting the repo before deploy:
+Please note that you must **ask Travis to keep the generated files** instead of resetting the repo before deploy:

 ```yaml
 deploy: